alexbradd/alexbradd/README.md

 # About me

 Hey there!
-I’m a Computer Science and Engineering student at Politecnico di Milano, Really passionate about open-source software and Linux, especially when it comes to kernel and embedded software development.
+I’m a computer nerd really passionate about open-source software and Linux, especially when it comes to kernel and embedded software development.
 When I’m not studying, I love tinkering with computers and playing the guitar.

 Currently looking for a job, so if I peaked your interest, shoot me an email or a DM.